Code-Institute-Submissions/weightbearer/README.md

 - #333333 is an off-black colour that is used in the band's monochrome diamond icon;

-- #693288 is a shade of purple taht is used in the band's colour diamond icon.
+- #693288 is a shade of purple that is used in the band's colour diamond icon.
 I also created a version of the band's font logo to match this colour using Pixlr.

 ### User Stories